MMS vs. SMS: What's the Difference?

 - Sending offer codes for a free gift or a discount

-- Sending a note to customers on a special occasion, such as a birthday
+- Sending a note to customers on a special occasion, such as a birthday or holiday

 - Creating segmented lists so that you can develop targeted offers for your customers